GerganaVicheva/ParkingSystem/README.md

 # ParkingSystem
- This is a smart system for optimising parking.
+ This is a smart system for optimised parking.